oneapi-src/oneAPI-samples/Libraries/oneTBB/tbb-task-sycl/README.md

 | Time to complete                  | 15 minutes

 ## Purpose
+The Purpose of this sample is to show how similar computational kernels can be executed by two TBB tasks with one excuting on SYCL code and another on TBB code.

 ## Key Implementation Details
 The implementation based on TBB tasks and SYCL explained.